PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 See the [CLI reference](/cli/reference/) for detailed usage and examples beyond those covered below.

-## Quickstart Examples
+## Walkthrough

-We recommend that you complete these examples in order.
+We recommend that you complete this walkthrough in order.

 **hello world! (~5 minutes)**